daisyUniverse/Twitch-Linux-Typer/readme.md

-Configure everything you need in TwitchLinuxListener.py ( bot nick, oauth token, target channel to listen to )
+Configure everything you need in config.json

 you need tkinter and pyautogui for the typing functionality to work